prateekguptaiiitk/HealthCare-COVID19-Detection/README.md

 ### [train_COVID19.ipynb](https://github.com/prateekguptaiiitk/HealthCare-COVID19-Detection/blob/master/train_COVID19.ipynb)

-Jupyter notebook containing code for training detection model which uses Keras and Tensorflow for training and validation.
+Jupyter notebook containing code for training detection model which uses Keras and Tensorflow for training and validation of our model.

 ## Results